Stormy weather and Hurricanes

 • Severe cyclonic storm in the North Indian Ocean

 NB.
 In Europe.
-Certain severe north-east Atlantic cyclonic depressions are referred to as "hurricanes," even although they rarely originate in the tropics.
-These European windstorms can generate hurricane-force windspeeds but are not given individual names.
+Certain severe north-east Atlantic cyclonic depressions are referred to as "Hurricanes," even although they rarely originate in the tropics.
+These European windstorms can generate hurricane-force wind speeds and may also be given names.

 - Tropical Storm - tropical cyclone with winds 39-74 mph

-- Funnel clouds, tornadoes and waterspouts -Helical rotations joined to cumulonimbus clouds, or towering or fast-growing cumulus clouds
+- Major whirlwinds - Funnel clouds, tornadoes and waterspouts: Helical rotations joined to cumulonimbus clouds, or towering or fast-growing cumulus clouds

-- Combinations of the following: winds over 58 mph, large (> 3/4 inch) hail, intense lightning, intense blinding rain, often producing tornadoes (or tornadic waterspouts)
+- Severe Thunderstorms - Combinations of the following: winds over 58 mph; large (> 3/4 inch) hail; intense lightning; intense blinding rain, often producing tornadoes (or tornadic waterspouts).

 NB.
 Can be induced by cyclones in the Indian Ocean